What is Diminished Value?

 This loss of value would not occur if the accident had not happened.

 If the accident was the fault of another person, the law protects you from having to suffer this loss.
 The law places the burden of this loss on the individual who caused the accident.
-If the individual who caused the accident has insurance, the loss has to be covered by the insurance policy in most cases.
+If the individual who caused the accident has insurance, the loss must be covered by the insurance policy in most cases.

 Also, because the insurance of the individual who caused the accident has the obligation to pay the claim, they factor this into the premiums that they collect from their clients.
 Yes, if you have insurance, part of the payment you are making is for the insurance company to pay diminished value for anyone you may have an accident with.